 Guest Customization in the Migration Interface

-The option is not available for Cold, vMotion, RAV or OSAM migrations
+- Guest customization is not available with Cold, vMotion, RAV or OSAM migrations.

 Sample Personalization Scripts

 Disclaimer: The examples below provide an example of the personalization syntax.
 These specific examples may or may not work depending on the specific operating systems and shell settings.
 We recommend building and validating the commands directly on the operating system prior to replacing the commands in the sample scripts below.

 (As an example, the linux scripts below were prepared using CentOS, someone has pointed out that they will not work on Ubuntu.
 This disclaimer applies.)

 @echo off if "%1%" == "precustomization" ( echo "do pre-customization tasks" ) else if "%1%" == "postcustomization" ( echo "do post-customization tasks" )